natstar93/your-first-trainline-graphql/072-Reading-services-from-any-station.md

 Great work so far!
 You may wonder:

-> What if my closest station I not Waterloo?
+> What if my closest station is not Waterloo?
 How can I change the GraphQL api so that I can provide a parameter with the origin station that fits better my commuting?

 That was my thought when I was doing the Trainline tech test, I needed to now about Euston station.
-Let's improve our api so that it takes an input parameter with the desired destination.
+Let's improve our api so that it takes an input parameter with the desired station.

 First we need to modify our resolver definition so it reads the parameter: